mysociety/parl_register_interests/docs/_datasets/regmem/latest.md

         unique: false
         enum:
         - Employment and earnings
-        - Visits outside the UK
+        - (a) Support linked to an MP but received by a local party organisation or indirectly via a central party organisation
         - Miscellaneous
+        - 'Land and property portfolio: (i) value over £100,000 and/or (ii) giving rental income of over £10,000 a year'
         - Gifts, benefits and hospitality from UK sources
-        - 'Land and property portfolio: (i) value over £100,000 and/or (ii) giving rental income of over £10,000 a year'
-        - Family members employed and paid from parliamentary expenses
         - (b) Any other support not included in Category 2(a)
         - '(i) Shareholdings: over 15% of issued share capital'
+        - Family members engaged in lobbying the public sector on behalf of a third party or client
+        - Visits outside the UK
         - (ii) Other shareholdings, valued at more than £70,000
         - Gifts and benefits from sources outside the UK
-        - (a) Support linked to an MP but received by a local party organisation or indirectly via a central party organisation
-        - Family members engaged in lobbying the public sector on behalf of a third party or client
+        - Family members employed and paid from parliamentary expenses
       example: Employment and earnings
+    - name: earliest_declaration
+      type: string
+      description: Earliest register that this exact text declaration was made
+      constraints:
+        unique: false
+      example: '2022-08-08'
+    - name: latest_declaration
+      type: string
+      description: Latest register that this exact text declaration was made
+      constraints:
+        unique: false
+      example: 2022-09-05 (latest)
     - name: free_text
       type: string
       description: The actual contents of the disclosure
       constraints:
         unique: false
-      example: 'Payments from the Guardian, Kings Place, 90 York Way, London N1 9GU, for articles:'
-    - name: latest_entry
-      type: boolean
-      description: This entry is from the latest release of the register
-      constraints:
-        unique: false
-        enum:
-        - false
-        - true
-      example: 'False'
+      example: '28 July 2022, received final payment of £905.74.
+Hours: 3.95 hrs.
+        (Registered 28 July 2022)'
     - name: extracted_orgs
       type: string
       description: Semi colon seperated list of ORG entities extracted from the free text (Experimental)
       constraints:
         unique: false
-      example: Viking Penguin; TV & Film Agency Ltd
+      example: Association of Liberal Democrat Councillors
     - name: extracted_sum
       type: string
       description: A sum of money extracted from the free text (Experimental)
       constraints:
         unique: false
-      example: '300'
+      example: '905.74'
-  hash: 387bffdf80a086afa591c25f7e07910a
+  hash: 18dacd77d6b4101c7bd1196f1c6645b5
   download_id: regmem-processed-regmem
 full_version: 0.1
 permalink: /datasets/regmem/latest